-When it comes to the best graphics cards, Nvidia’s varied selection of titanic GPUs is matched by none.
-From the wickedly powerful, RTX-injected GeForce RTX 2080 Ti to the entry-level GTX 1050 – and everything in between.
-Nvidia remains the crowned conqueror of the GPU world.
+When it comes to the best graphics cards, Nvidia’s varied selection of awesome graphics cards is unrivaled.
+From the wickedly powerful GeForce RTX 2080 Ti to the entry-level GTX 1050 – and everything in between.
+Nvidia remains the crowned ruler of the graphics world.

-Because gamers creators and tech companies are always demanding improved GPU performance, the best graphics card will never be enough.
-This is why Nvidia crafted Volta – the next generation architecture for professionals and creatives alike.
+However, creators, gamers and data scientists are always demanding new graphics technology and faster hardware, so the best graphics card is never enough.
+This is why Nvidia created Volta – the next generation architecture for professionals and creatives.

-Still, we’re pumped to see what Nvidia Volta has to offer, especially when its developments in AI-powered Tensor cores have trickled down to Nvidia Turing’s next generation of GeForce graphics cards like the GeForce RTX 2080 and RTX 2080 Ti.
+That’s not to say that Nvidia Volta isn’t exciting – it definitely is – especially when its developments in AI-powered Tensor cores has trickled down to Nvidia Turing GeForce graphics cards like the GeForce RTX 2080 Ti and RTX 2080.

 Cut to the chase

 - What is it?
 Nvidia's next-gen, 12nm GPU line

 - When is it out?
-The Tesla V100 and Titan V are out now, but GeForce cards are TBD
+The Tesla V100 and Titan V are out now

 - What will it cost? $2,999 (£2,800, AU$4,699) to start

 Nvidia Volta release date

 As mentioned, Nvidia's Volta architecture is already on the market, albeit not in any form that you're likely to slide into your gaming PC.
 The Tesla V100 was first out the gate in May 2017, as a professional-level GPU built to empower artificial intelligence applications and help run data centers.
 It's not a consumer-level device by any stretch of the imagination.

 On the other hand, the Nvidia Titan V – released in December 2017 – is considered a consumer device, but you might scoff at the $2,999 (about £2149, AU$3800) price point.
 The Titan V is targeted towards researchers and other high-performance computing needs rather than making PlayerUnknown's Battlegrounds look pretty.